• Sign In

 This raises an important question: Could Copiapoa—a rooted vascular cactus—function similarly?

-While bromeliads are known for foliar absorption, emerging evidence suggests that Copiapoa may also rely heavily on atmospheric inputs.
+While bromeliads are known for foliar absorption, emerging evidence suggests that Copiapoa rely heavily on atmospheric inputs.
 Studies using MRI imaging and dye tracing have shown that fog condensed on Copiapoa spines is transported directionally toward the areoles and pulled into the stem, directly entering the plant’s vascular system.
 Since fog contains dissolved nutrients, this pathway may serve not only for hydration but also for nutrient absorption.

 At the same time, Copiapoa roots, like all vascular plants, require water to take up nutrients.
 However, in many parts of the Atacama, soil moisture is often insufficient or absent.
 In these settings, root function may be limited to short-lived pulses of water from fog drip, dew, or rare rainfall.
 Even then, microbial and fungal soil communities—including biocrusts and mycorrhizae—can enhance nutrient availability during brief moisture windows, even when soils remain dry by conventional standards.